akaalias/getstreamline/README.md

 FUCK!

-—
+## The freedom to be myself, connected

 So I built Streamline.

 It’s a *writer* that helps me:

-- **Enter** that quiet journaling space
+**Enter** that quiet journaling space

-- AND **Link** to my notes easily without getting pulled away
+AND **Link** to my notes easily without getting pulled away

-- AND **Let go** of my inner editor by removing most normal editor features
+AND **Let go** of my inner editor by removing most normal editor features

+Instead of journaling by hand, I now do a quick, relaxed Streamline session right after I log in to my laptop.

+The built-in search lets me insert links to Obsidian quickly.

+The save it as a markdown note to my vault.

+It’s really simple.

-If *you* struggle with what I’m talking about, you’re not alone.
+So… If *you* struggle with what I’m talking about.

+Know that you’re NOT crazy and you’re NOT alone.

 Streamline is free, so give it a spin!